Vishnu-Priya-Ashok-Kumar/SQL-Analysis-Hospital-Database/README.md

 15. To identify the highest staff payments.

 This project aims to showcase the practical application of SQL queries in hospital management and data analysis tasks.

+## Summary

+This project successfully demonstrates the application of SQL queries in managing hospital administration tasks.
+By analyzing the hospital database, several objectives including patient ranking, demographic analysis, disease frequency identification, and financial insights were achieved.
+Through these queries, valuable insights into patient demographics, disease prevalence, doctor-staff relationships, and more were obtained.
+Overall, this project showcases the practical utility of SQL in healthcare management, offering valuable tools for optimizing hospital operations and decision-making processes.